DrBaxR/angular-examples/README.md

-# About
+# Example of dynamic component loading in Angular

-A bunch of samples of Angular concepts.
-Each sample has its own branch and the **master** branch contains an empty project.
+[This](https://angular.io/guide/dynamic-component-loader) project from the Angular docs.
+Some minor adjustments were made to the initial structure of the project/code.